 Anyway he used to regale me with tales of racing as a pit crewman and meeting people like Jimmy Clark, Stirling Moss, and Dan Gurney.

 I thought this was BS, but of course didn’t tell him.
 Although if a friend is telling you this it is not BS but hyperbole.

 Over time, I learned that he, with a small circle of friends, had indeed gone racing at tracks like Riverside and rubbed shoulders with some of the greats.
 The man who would become the Mercedes dealer was in the early 60s ranked – I think – #7 against greats like Augie Papst, Roger Penske and Dan Gurney.

 You could do this from the late 50s to early 60s, if you were willing to make some small sacrifices in your life.
 People like Steve McQueen and James Dean did exactly that.

 Last summer I was invited up to the mountain home of another friend in this small circle, where he showed us a privately made video of Lance Reventlow and his mighty Scarabs.
-BTW for some arcane trivia when Lance was finished with the Scarab Carroll Shelby used his small factory in Venice CA to start built his mighty Cobra.
+BTW for some arcane trivia when Lance was finished with the Scarab Carroll Shelby used his small factory in Venice CA to build his mighty Cobra.